 Architecture schema

 - The node.js server is the main web server that connects the user interface to the different servers, manages administration data, and authentication.
 It can be a storage of servers, every server running one or several node.js processes (usually one per core).
-When several node.js processes are present, a load balancer is used to distribute the requests to the different node instances.
+When several node.js processes are present, a load balancer is used to distribute the requests across the different node instances.

 - The Elasticsearch server is used to handle the search index update and search functions.
 This logical server can also scale in clusters.